istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

     Ran 1 test in 26.489s

 .. warning:: If this test fails, it most likely means the Virtual Machine's Kafka is in a finicky state.
-Issue the following command and then retry the online test to fix Kafka.
-``sudo supervisorctl restart kafka``
+Issue the following command and then retry the online test to fix Kafka: ``sudo supervisorctl restart kafka``

 You now appear to have a working test environment, so jump down to `Your First Crawl`_ to finish the quickstart.